Here's To an Exponential Career

 That said, I made a lot of these changes exactly so I could travel, which means a lot of variation.
 The key is discovering where travel, financial goals, and routine align rather than viewing them as in conflict.

 Are your goals working in concert, or do you feel like they’re competing?
-Look for ways to creatively combine them and make them individually better.
+Look for ways to creatively combine them.

 5. Make strategic investments in my financial and business education.

 Why: I learned late in my career how important it is to consistently invest time and/or money in learning and self-development.

 I would be so heads down on crushing a particular role, I didn’t think strategically about what I wanted next—beyond more money and the next promotion.
 As a result, once I decided to make a change, it felt like so much work to turn the ship.